Francis Preston Blair Jr.: Family

 In 1847, Blair married Appoline Alexander; they had eight children.

 Recognition

 William T. Sherman after hearing about Blair's death said, "I always regarded him as one of the truest patriots, most honest and honorable men, and one of the most courageous soldiers this country ever produced."
 Ulysses S. Grant wrote about Frank Blair in his memoir that, "There was no man braver than he, nor was there any who obeyed all orders of his superior in rank with more unquestioning alacrity.
 He was one man as a soldier, another as a politician."

 In 1885, a statue to Senator Blair was erected at the entrance to Forest Park in St. Louis at the intersection of Kingshighway and Lindell Blvds.

 In 1899, the state of Missouri donated a marble statue of Blair by Alexander Doyle to the U.S. Capitol's National Statuary Hall Collection.

+A street in the Throgs Neck section of the Bronx, New York is named in honor of Blair (Blair Avenue).